Hi, guys —

 too many people in your situation, end up being too harsh on themselves.

-Remember, Jesus was a man like us in all things but sin.
+Remember, Jesus was a man (I mean THE Man) like us in all things but sin.
 Remember this.
 He understands your crosses and will never give you a cross or struggle that you can't handle.

 This posting on the Pope may help clarify a very important concept people sometime have a hard time understanding.